Are you itching to dive into the different types of travel rewards credit cards and which ones are right for you and your travel goals?

 This can seem like a legitimate obstacle and it certainly should be considered seriously.
 There’s no sense in applying for a credit card and missing the welcome bonus because you didn’t meet the minimum spend.

 Put away your cash.
 Put away your debit card.
-Use your credit card for ALL your bills and everyday expenses where credit card payments are accepted.
-Use a service like Mint to track your budget.
+Use your credit card for ALL your bills and everyday expenses that accept credit card payments.

 Which travel rewards credit cards would you like to apply for?